-This assignment is to be handed in by Monday January 24th at the beginning of class.
+This assignment is to be handed in by the beginning of class on Monday January 24th.
 Late penalty: -20% for up to 24 hours late.
 Zero after that.

 For problems involving Maple calculations and Maple programming, you should submit a printout of a Maple worksheet of your Maple session.